Turn a Birdbath Into a Planter for a Mini Fairy Garden

 Fill the planter about two-thirds full with soil.

 Remove plants from their pots one at a time, knock off soil, and loosen and spread out roots.
-If roots are matted, spray with a hose to detangle them, then gently pull them apart as necessary so they splay out in the soil.
+If roots are matted, spray with a hose to detangle them, then gently pull them apart.

 Position the plants in the soil by spreading the roots of each as widely as you can, while leaving room for neighboring plants.
 This step is especially important if you are using a birdbath or similarly shallow planter.
-Once you’re satisfied with the arrangement, add as much soil as possible to cover the roots, but not so much that watering will wash it away.
+Once you’re satisfied, add as much soil as possible to cover the roots, but not so much that watering will wash it away.

 Gently water all plants with a watering can or by holding your thumb over a hose nozzle to make a fine spray.